Hollow667/cliemo/README.md

 Now I know that it's called SLICE\_OF\_PIZZA, not just PIZZA, that's why I couldn't find it before.

 ###You're missing a bunch

 Yea, I know. this was a quick and dirty list that I put together from Wiki.
-Feel free to add and to help me out instead of just bitching about it.
+Feel free to add and to help me out instead of just complaining bout it.
     🍍